DIS in the Heart of the Medieval City

 A Combination of Tradition and Innovation

 Constantly on the cusp of new ideas, the Danish capital is changing the global agenda for sustainability, design, architecture, and food.
-Yet the locals still embrace their cultural roots in many ways, such as gathering for smørrebrød lunches with schnapps on a weekend with family and friends.
+Yet locals still embrace their cultural roots in many ways, such as gathering for smørrebrød lunches with schnapps on a weekend with family and friends.

 What Makes Copenhagen a Great Place to Study Abroad?